easonoutlook/Rasticrac/README.md

 # Rasticrac
 Rasticrac v3.2.5 is for Crack IPA file, copy from appaddict.org, just for study.
-No support PlugIn and Watch App.
+Now support PlugIn and Watch App.

 How to use.